AnkurSheel/bookland/Bookland/input/posts/2019/2019-04-04-bad-blood/index.md

 ## Key Quote

-<Quote
-    quote="This is what happens when you work to change things.
-First they think you're crazy, then they fight you, and then all of a sudden you change the world." author="Elizabeth Holmes"
+> This is what happens when you work to change things.
+First they think you're crazy, then they fight you, and then all of a sudden you change the world.
-/>
+> ""Elizabeth Holmes""
 ## Key Takeaways

 -   Don't buy expensive things early in anticipation of when they will be used but closer to when you actually need them.